Policies and Procedures

 Limits

-Limits on parties may be imposed on a given day or time to prevent hindrance of the use of pool facilities by the membership.Β For example, table reservations will not be allowed on Wednesday home B-meet events when during the swim season.Β Similarly, hosting a party on a β€œhigh use” demand day may be restricted by pool management.Β
+Limits on parties may be imposed on a given day or time to prevent hindrance of the use of pool facilities by the membership.
+Table reservations will not be allowed on Wednesday home B-meet events during the swim season.
+Similarly, hosting a party on a “high use” demand day may be restricted by pool management.

 $100 Referral Reward

 Members can refer their friends!
-If members refer friends who are new to IRC (have never been a member) and they join for a full season, the referring member will receive $100 credited back to their original form of payment.
-The referring member must be a current member.
-Valid on full season memberships only.
-New member must indicate referral at time of registration.
+If members refer friends who are new to IRC (have never been a member) and they join, the referring member will receive $100 credited back to their original form of payment.
+Qualification and requirements to receive the referral include:

 We would like to thank our sponsors...